samsudinng/speech_emo_recognition/README.md

 ## Overview

-This repository contains my implementation of a complete SER model training and evaluation in pyTorch, from features extraction to model cross-validation.
-It may hopefully serve as a framework for SER model evaluation, where new models can be plugged in easily.
+This repository contains my pyTorch implementation of a complete SER model training and evaluation, from features extraction to model cross-validation.
+It may hopefully serve as a framework for other SER model evaluation, where new models can be plugged in and evaluated easily.

 I also included resources for speech emotion recognition, including publications, datasets, and useful python packages.
 These resources are collected while working on SER project as part of my MSc. study.